opsgility/ai-for-good/Source Labs/ai-azure-bot-service/Exercise1.md

 ## Accessing Microsoft Azure

-Launch a browser from the virtual machine desktop and navigate to the URL below.
-Your Azure Credentials are available by clicking the Cloud Icon at the top of the Lab Player.
+Launch a browser from your lab virtual machine and navigate to the URL below and login using the Azure credentials given to you by your instructor.

 ```html
 https://portal.azure.com